rawiwanjwk/my-projects/README.md

-Hello, I am passionate in data analytics and this is a place I collect my projects in.
-I am learning in data analytics and data science, So It's new for me and I attempt to improve myself at this.
-For now I am looking for a job that related in data analytics fields.
-Thank you for visiting my GitHub. :)
+"Hello!
+I am a passionate Data Analytics enthusiast dedicated to uncovering insights through data.
+This GitHub repository serves as a portfolio of my journey and projects as I expand my expertise in Data Science and Analytics.
+I am continuously learning and striving to improve my technical skills.
+Currently, I am seeking opportunities to contribute as a Data Analyst.
+Thank you for visiting!"

 Portfolio in Notion: https://www.notion.so/Rawiwan-s-Portfolio-2b7681ab4bc080c29393c1110157e49b